oracle/python-oracledb/doc/src/user_guide/dataframes.rst

 <https://parquet.apache.org/>`__ format.

-Python-oracledb has a :ref:`DataFrame <oracledataframeobj>` object that exposes an Apache Arrow PyCapsule Interface.
+Python-oracledb has a :ref:`DataFrame <oracledataframeobj>` object that exposes an Apache Arrow ArrowArrayStream PyCapsule Interface.
 This enables zero-copy data interchanges to the data frame objects of other libraries.

 .. note::